 Birth control pills help keep you from getting pregnant.
 The pills with only progestin come in 28-day packs.
 Every pill is active.
 Each has only progestin, and no estrogen.

-Progestin-only pills work by making your mucus too think for the sperm to move through.
+Progestin-only pills work by making your mucus too thick for the sperm to move through.

 You may start taking these pills at any time.